Bandspread Calculator

 Dial Scale Graphic

-A recently added feature is a graphic depiction of the radio dial scale showing the linearity of the tuning.
+A graphic depiction of the radio dial scale is displayed, showing the linearity of the tuning.
 This is generated when the calculate button is clicked.
 The linearity will change depending on the type of variable capacitor.
 There are four types to choose from:

 A popup menu allows you to select which kind of variable capacitor you are using.
 The Midline is the most common kind used in broadcast band radios from the early 1930’s until present day.
 It should be noted that there is no single official midline curve.
 There were variations on this characteristic, and a number of different RMA (Radio Manufacturers Association) standards for the midline curve.
 The variations were fairly minor, and the curve used here is fairly typical.
 The Straight Line Frequency and Straight Line Wavelength types were used in the 1920’s and give linear adjustment of those parameters.
 Equal increments of shaft rotation provide equal increments of frequency or wavelength respectively.
 The Straight Line Capacitance characteristic is common in certain test equipment and other non radio tuning applications, such as in antenna matching networks, though it is sometimes used in tuners for very narrow band tuning.
 By choosing the different characteristics from the popup menu, you can see how these affect the overall tuning linearity.
 In some web browsers you can save the dial scale image as a graphics file by right clicking on the image and then using the Save Image As... menu item.
 You can also see the effect of changing values of the various circuit components.
 By entering different values for the trimmer, padder and inductor, and then clicking the Update button, the dial scale chart will be updated to show the new tuning range and linearity.
 If you change the variable capacitor type, the calculator will automatically redraw the graph based on the calculated values.
 So, you will have to click the Update button to redraw with the manually entered values after changing the variable capacitor type.